microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

     ![Drop-down menu with options "Multiple Workflows" or "ReadsQC".](../_static/images/howto_guides/workflows/metaG/05212025_run_bulk_submission_select.png)
 6. Download the Excel Template to populate with necessary components.
 Hover over cells below first row to see a description of the item and whether or not an input in mandatory or optional.
    ![Excel Spreadsheet with Columns that need to be filled to run Bulk Submission.](../_static/images/howto_guides/workflows/metaG/05202025_run_bulk_submission_input.png)
 7. Choose your populated "NMDC-EDGE-Metagenomics-pipeline-bulk-submission.xlsx" file or your own properly formatted Excel spreadsheet.
-Here, metag_1 is running long-reads, metag_2 is running short-reads, and metag_3 is running a short-reads run that neads intereleaving.
+Here, metag_1 is running long-reads, metag_2 is running short-reads, and metag_3 is running a short-reads run that neads interleaving.
    ![Excel Spreadsheet with Columns that are filled to run a Bulk Submission.](../_static/images/howto_guides/workflows/metaG/061725_bulk_submission_test_input.png)
 8. Click "Submit" to start a workflow run.
 [Results here](https://github.com/microbiomedata/docs/blob/update_edge_longreads/content/home/src/howto_guides/run_workflows.md#bulk-submissions)